alex88ridolfi/Dracula/README.md

 Some notes about the usage of dracula.sh (and some exercises you can do with 47TucAA.tim, to improve familiarity with the script):

-- The improvement of dracula relative to sieve.sh was already described in Freire & Ridolfi (2018), in the last paragraph of section 4.3, the delay in the implementation has to do with the fact that only now did a really simple implementation occur to me.
+- The improvement of dracula relative to sieve.sh was already described in Freire & Ridolfi (2018), in the last paragraph of section 4.3, the delay in the implementation has to do with the fact that only in 2021 did a really simple implementation occur to me.
 - You don't need to tag all the gaps between TOAs in advance, just enough that you think you might get a unique solution.
 The file 47TucAA.tim is an example of this.
 After finding the unique solution for 47 Tuc AA, you can keep connecting manually (i.e., by editing PHASE +N statements for each additional gap betwen TOA groups) in order to verify that the connection is now unambiguous for all the remaining gaps, and chek whether it stays within your chi2 limit or not - and if not, whether fitting any additional parameters helps.
    - NOTE: If you start this manual work with the post-fit solution(s) that appears in $basedir with the name solution_n.m.par, then all previously connected gap tags and JUMP statements around them have to be deleted (or commented out) in the .tim file, because those rotation numbers are already taken into account by solution_n.m.par.
 One of the advantages of this is that if you set NITS to 1 in that solution, you can see the pre-fit residuals for all TOAs.
 This gives you a good idea of how good that solution really is at predicting TOAs.
 Also, starting from this new solution results in much smaller PHASE numbers for all remaining gaps.
 In the case of 47TucAA.tim, those should all be 0.
 - Note that after determining the solution, the script will keep running.
 This will determine whether the solution reported is unique or not.
 In the case of 47 Tuc AA, this is the case.